OrthoFinder/RECUR/docs/installation.markdown

   recur --version
   recur -f ExampleData/example_alignments.aln -st AA --outgroups ExampleData/example_alignments.outgroups.txt
   ```
   Please note that the above commands require you to have `git` installed.
-If `git` is unavailable, please go to our [release page](https://github.com/OrthoFinder/RECUR/releases) or [download page](https://orthofinder.github.io/RECUR/download/), use oether methods such as `wget` or `curl` to download the source code.
+If `git` is unavailable, please go to our [release page](https://github.com/OrthoFinder/RECUR/releases) or [download page](https://orthofinder.github.io/RECUR/download/), use other methods such as `wget` or `curl` to download the source code.

   Having downloaded the RECUR scoure code, if you do not wish to install RECUR, you can simply pass `recur.py` with the your relevant options to Python and run RECUR without installation.
 For example,